pennysun3/VoiceOfPredictives/README.md

 XGBoost
 Boosted Tree, SVM, Random Forest, Neural Network, Logistic Regression, CART, GAM, KNN, Naive Bayes.
 Note, since there is no built in GAM cross valiadation methods in python, we use R to run the [GAM model](https://github.com/pennysun3/VoiceOfPredictives/blob/master/GAM.md) separately.

+Since we have 20 predictors, we therefore use PCA to select 6 most important PCA predicators, as an alternative to fit the models.
+Therefore for each model, we fit a model with 20 origianl predictors, and another model using the 6 important PCA predictors.

+## Results and Conclusion
-Among them, XGBoost performs the best with a cross validation classification accuracy of 96.43%.
+According to the table below, we can see XGBoost performs the best with a cross validation classification accuracy of 96.43%.
 Since we are making classification between male versus female voices, we believe accruacy is a good metric for evaluation of the results.

         Method                no PCA       PCA
        XGBoost              0.964320  0.891710